Gradient-based optimization of scatterer arrangements based on the T-matrix method: Optimization results

 Optimization of the F/B scattering ratio is performed at the design wavelength of 800~nm.
+The optimization variables are the 3D positions and radii of the spheres, which gives us $4N=24$ design parameters.
+The number of spheres $N$ and the multipole truncation $l_{\max}$ are fixed during an optimization run.
 The positions and radii of the spheres are adjusted in each iteration, respecting the overlap constraints.
 We initialize the spheres with small radii to avoid early overlap constraint violations during optimization.
 As can be seen in Fig.~\ref{sca1}~(c), the final F/B ratio reaches 80 at the design wavelength.
+The separately plotted numerator and denominator in Fig.~\ref{sca1}~(d) demonstrate that the stronger increase in the forward-scattering contribution is responsible for the increase of the total scattering.
 Figure~\ref{sca1}~(a) shows that the algorithm has converged after 40 iterations, where the achievable F/B scattering ratio reaches a plateau.
-We may also observe a significant broadband increase of the total scattering cross section, as demonstrated in Fig.~\ref{sca1}~(d).

 The optimized structure exhibits a pattern obtained in alternative optimizations with other initial arrangements as well, with some spheres shifted along the $z$-direction.
 Generally, it is observed that the spheres move closer to each other and increase in size.
-The initial arrangement is 6-fold symmetrical.
+The initial arrangement is 6-fold symmetric.
 However, the illumination breaks the symmetry for the gradients except for the mirror symmetry.
 For this reason, the final arrangement also possesses this symmetry.
-However, since the target scattering pattern is not symmetric about $z$-axis, the optimized structure necessarily breaks the initial $6-$fold rotational symmetry by introducing unequal displacements along $z$.
-The total scattering is also increased, which is expected given the larger sizes of the spheres obtained in the final arrangement.
+However, since the target scattering pattern is not symmetric about the $z$-axis, the optimized structure necessarily breaks the initial $6-$fold rotational symmetry by introducing unequal displacements along $z$.
+The total scattering is also increased, as expected given the larger sphere sizes in the final arrangement.

 To illustrate the changes, the radiation pattern and multipole decomposition for the initial and final arrangements at the design wavelength are shown in Fig.~\ref{sca2}.
 The radiation pattern, plotted here in log scale in Fig.~\ref{sca2}~(a) and (b), exhibits differences between the two considered planes, particularly in the strength of the sidelobes.
-Both radiation patterns indicate that the higher final ratio was achieved through a reduction in backward scattering and an increase in forward scattering at the same time.
+Both radiation patterns indicate that the higher final ratio was achieved by a reduction in backward scattering and a simultaneous increase in forward scattering.